ATNF/askapsoft/Code/Doc/user/current/doc/pipelines/pipelineUsage.rst

   to the queue via the sbatch command.
 When a job is run, it makes a copy of the file that is labelled with the job ID.
 * *metadata/* – information about the measurement sets and the beam footprint are written to files here.
+See below for details on files.
 * *parsets/* – any parameter sets used by the askapsoft applications are written here.
 These contain the actual parameters that are used by the various programs.
 These are labeled by the job ID.